AdaCore/gnatstudio/docs/users_guide/vcs.rst

 Details on selected commits
 ---------------------------

-Whenever you select one or more commits, GPS will download their details and show those at the bottom of the :guilabel:`Commits` view.
+Whenever you select one or more commits, GNAT Studio will download their details and show those at the bottom of the :guilabel:`Commits` view.